~ Salmon Wrapped in Kale with Dill and Harissa ~

 Harissa or Sriracha sauce

-Remove and discard the tough stems and ribs from the kale, leaving the leaves in tact.
+Remove and discard the tough stems and ribs from the kale, leaving the leaves intact.
 Bring a large pot of salted water to a boil.
-Add kale leaves, and blanch briefly, 15 seconds.
-Transfer to ice water to cool.
+Add the kale leaves, and blanch to soften, about 15 seconds.
+Transfer the kale to an ice water bath to cool.
 Drain and dry thoroughly on a kitchen towel.

-Preheat oven to 350 F. Coat bottom of a baking pan with olive oil.
-Select 8 large dill sprigs without stems and set aside.
-Scatter remaining dill sprigs with stems over bottom of pan.
 Brush salmon filets with olive oil.
-Squeeze 1/2 lemon over the salmon.
-Lightly season all over with salt and pepper.
-Place salmon on kale leaf.
-Wrap leaf around salmon.
+Squeeze 1/2 lemon over the salmon and lightly season with salt and pepper.
+Place a piece of salmon on a kale leaf.
+Wrap the leaf around the salmon.
 If necessary, use another kale leaf to sufficiently cover.
-Arrange the the kale-wrapped salmon over the dill in the baking pan, seam side down.
-Repeat with remaining salmon and kale.
-Brush olive oil and squeeze more lemon over the fish.
+Arrange the the kale-wrapped salmon over the dill in the baking pan, seam-side down.
+Repeat with the remaining salmon filets and kale leaves.
+Brush the kale leaves with olive oil and squeeze more lemon over the fish.
 Sprinkle with a little more salt and pepper.
 Bake in oven until salmon is cooked through, about 30 minutes.
 Serve warm, garnished with a spoonful of harissa.

 20 thoughts on “Salmon Wrapped in Kale Leaves with Harissa”

 Wow, what beautiful colour on these.
 I never though of using kale like this, great recipe idea!

 What a great idea!
 I’ve used chard in a similar way, but not kale.
 And what a healthy, beautiful dinner to boot!